viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-You can use any motor with Viam and, once configured as a [motor component](/components/motor/), you can operate the it using the [motor API](/appendix/apis/components/motor/).
+You can use any motor with Viam and, once configured as a [motor component](/components/motor/), you can operate the it using the standardized [motor API](/appendix/apis/components/motor/).

 Find more information in the guide [Control a motor](/how-tos/control-motor/).